DifferentiableUniverseInitiative/flowpm/README.md

 There a few things to keep in mind when using TPUs, in particular, the section on `Excessive tensor padding` from this document: https://cloud.google.com/tpu/docs/troubleshooting

+See the [README](scripts/README.md) in the script folder for more info on how to profile